 - Type the directory name in the Directory for new environment field where you want NightBench to create the new environment.
 This can be the name of an existing directory or NightBench can create the directory for you.
 (Note that NightBench can only create a subdirectory of an existing directory.)
-The directory in which our new environment is to be created will be called earth and shall be created under the existing directory /tt/hydrogen/tutorial. - You may also select a Release if you have more than one release of MAXAda installed on your system.
-If you have only one release of MAXAda installed on your system, it will appear here. - Press Done.
+The directory in which our new environment is to be created will be called earth and shall be created under the existing directory /tt/hydrogen/tutorial. - You may also select a Compiler Release if you have more than one release of MAXAda installed on your system.
+If you have only one release of MAXAda installed on your system, it will appear here. - Select a Target Architecture which corresponds to the architecture of the target system.
+In our example, we will be targeting a Power Hawk 640, so we will choose moto from the drop-down list. - Select a PowerMAX OS Version which corresponds to the version of PowerMAX OS running on the target system.
+In our example, we will be targeting a system running PowerMAX OS 4.3, so we will choose 4.3 from the drop-down list. - Press Done.